micheles/micheles.github.io/_posts/2015-06-16-large-psha-calculations.md

 to drastic changes, usually for the better.
 If a calculator becomes slower or more resource intensive it is likely a bug and should be reported.

-Having said that, let's try extract the most reliable information we can extract, i.e. the size of the generated output.
+Having said that, let's try to extract the most reliable information we can extract, i.e. the size of the generated output.
 Even that is not obvious in the engine, since the data is stored in several relational tables and it is difficult to estimate precisely how much disk space will